Ever looked at your camera lenses and wonder what everything does? Then this is the blog post for you!

 Essentially, the focal length of your lens dictates how much you can see within the frame - in other words whether it looks more zoomed in and everything in the frame is magnified and brought closer, or more zoomed out, when you can fit more in the frame than you can see with the naked eye.

-If you want to understand more about the types of focal lengths available, and when you might want to use each one, then be sure to download my FREE which lens quick guide.
-This handy little download details which focal lengths are perfect for different types of photographs, so if you have been wondering WHICH lens to use when, this will be PERFECT for you.
-Click on the image below to download:
+If you want to understand more about the types of focal lengths available, and when you might want to use each one, then be sure to download my FREE which lens kickstarter guide.
+This handy little download details which focal lengths are perfect for different types of photographs, along with example images from different lenses, so you’ll be picking out the best lens with confidence:

 #2 Focus Ring

 If you have your lenses switched to manual focus (more on that below!) you will turn this ring to manually focus your lens.

 You will hardly ever use this, but the feature is there if you need it :)

 This switch allows you to either select Auto Focus or Manual Focus.

 95% of the time you are going to have this set at Auto Focus (AF for short) This means your lens will do the work of achieving focus on the area you select.

 However, there are a few occasions when it might be useful to switch to Manual Focus - for example, when taking a self portrait it can be useful to pre-focus, then switch the lens to manual focus to stop it trying to keep focusing, or if you are shooting in low light, and the lens has trouble finding focus on it’s own, you can switch over to manual focus.

 If you do switch to Manual Focus, that’s when you will use the focus ring above!